If you are thinking about applying to University of Cincinnati, the deadline for Fall 2023 admissions is March 1 and the

 Do I have to submit test scores to University of Cincinnati?

-No, University of Cincinnati is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, University of Cincinnati is test optional, so you can choose whether to include your test scores.
+If your scores are higher than the school's average, you may want to send them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 ✅ The acceptance rate for University of Cincinnati is 85%.

 What is the early decision acceptance rate at University of Cincinnati?